pnp/PnP-Sites-Core/Core/ProvisioningSchema-2015-12.md

 Location|xsd:string|The Location of the CustomAction, required attribute.
 Title|xsd:string|The Title of the CustomAction, required attribute.
 Sequence|xsd:int|The Sequence of the CustomAction, optional attribute.
-Rights|xsd:int|The Rights for the CustomAction, based on values from Microsoft.SharePoint.Client.BasePermissions, optional attribute.
+Rights|xsd:string|The Rights for the CustomAction, based on values from Microsoft.SharePoint.Client.PermissionKind, optional attribute.
 Url|xsd:string|The URL of the CustomAction, optional attribute.
 Enabled|xsd:boolean|The Enabled flag for the CustomAction, optional attribute.
 ScriptBlock|xsd:string|The ScriptBlock of the CustomAction, optional attribute.